(A unit of measurement of an area of land)

-The main function of the Authority is to control and regulate Property Services Providers (i.e. Auctioneers/Estate Agents, Letting Agents and management Agents) this includes the licensing of all such services providers, the establishment of a complaints investigation and redress system for consumers, the setting and enforcement of standards in the provision of property services, the administration of client accounts, the establishment and maintenance of a compensation fund and the creation of a residential and commercial property registers.
+The main function of the Authority is to control and regulate Property Services Providers (i.e. Auctioneers/Estate Agents, Letting Agents and management Agents) which includes the licensing of all such services providers, the establishment of a complaints investigation and redress system for consumers, the setting and enforcement of standards in the provision of property services, the administration of client accounts, the establishment and maintenance of a compensation fund and the maintenance of residential and commercial property price registers.

 In terms of property this is the capital amount outstanding that has to be paid back to a financial institution in order to clear an outstanding mortgage.

-This is the minimum price at an auction that a vendor has decided to sell at having consulted with their estate agent.
-For understandable tactical reasons, this decision by the vendor is not made public until the auctioneer at the auction decides to declare that the property is "on the market".
+This is the minimum price agreed in advance with the vendor at an auction below which a property may not be sold.
+For tactical reasons, the reserve price is not always made public until the auctioneer at the auction declares that the property is "on the market".

 Residential Property Price Register

 The Residential Property Price Register is produced by the Property Services Regulatory Authority (PSRA) pursuant to section 86 of the Property Services (Regulation) Act 2011.
 It includes Date of Sale, Price and Address of all residential properties purchased in Ireland since the 1st January 2010, as declared to the Revenue Commissioners for stamp duty purposes.

 The status of a property for sale, when the vendor has verbally accepted an offer from a buyer and the buyer has paid a deposit, but contracts have not yet been exchanged.